-Exhibitors announce capacity expansions, service enhancements, and new products at CPhI Worldwide, the large pharmaceutical ingredients and contract services trade show, held in Madrid last month.
+Exhibitors announce capacity expansions, service enhancements, and new products at CPhI Worldwide in Madrid.

 The 2009 installment of CPhI Worldwide, the large pharmaceutical ingredients and contract services trade show, held in Madrid last month, showed strong attendance as exhibitors reported on new capacity expansions, service offerings, and products.
 In speaking with exhibitors and attendees, the general consensus was that business conditions have improved since last fall, but have not yet returned to levels post the economic downturn.
 Companies remain cautious about the return of the emerging pharmaceutical and biotechnology sector in wake of tightening credit and financing, although they said they have seen some improvement.
 As for Big Pharma, contract manufacturers said they have observed increased receptivity in outsourcing by some players although cost-consciousness remains very much a factor.